Ahmed-Osama2022/precentage-calc/README.md

-#  Precentage Calculator:
+#  Percentage Calculator:
-## precentage-calc
+## percentage-calc
 - This project is about a simple calculator for those who want to know their precentage in something they are make a progress in.
-- It help you getting know how much you have finished using precentage ``` % ```
+- It help you getting know how much you have finished using percentage ``` % ```

 - You will be motivated for sure when you know how much you have finished.

-- Helps getting know the precentage of students in high school or even University students etc...
+- Helps getting know the percentage of students in high school or even University students etc...
 ---
 ## Screenshots:
 - The webpage: